Form I-130 Petition for Alien Relative

 It’s important to note that, if the United States government intends to deny your application, it will not happen instantaneously.
 Rather, they will issue a Notice of Intent to Deny, or NOID.
 This notice gives you and your beneficiary the opportunity to respond and give more evidence to support your case.

 The NOID will explain why your case currently cannot be approved.
-This is helpful, as it allows you to know exactly what to supply in order to have a better chance at success.
+This is helpful, as it allows you to know exactly what to supply to have a better chance at success.
 If you are still denied after you respond to USCIS, you may need to resubmit a new petition.

 Contact a Phoenix Immigration Attorney Today